 A game that stopped a long losing streak.
 A game that won a championship.
 A game that got us ranked.
 A game where we beat a ranked team.

 A game that got us into a BCS bowl game.
-Or simply another game where we beat TDS (The Team Down South).
+When we beat USC, Oregon or Michigan.
+Or simply another game where we beat TDS (The Team Down South.
 BYU.

-My list.
-Not yours.
+This is my list.
+Not anyone else's.
 From oldest to most recent.

 3. November 19, 1994.
 Utes 34, BYU 31.
 During one of our best seasons ever.
 With one of our best teams ever.
 BYU took the lead with just over two minutes left.
 The Utes marched right down the field and Charlie Brown scored on a 22-yard reception to retake the lead.
 All-American Luther Ellis forced a fumble on John Walsh to end the game and the goal posts came down.
 We finished that season ranked in the Top 10.